 Trauma: Level 1 banner

-Over the course of an hour, people will follow the journeys of three patients from the scene of their injuries and emergency treatment in hospital to the start of their recoveries, with candid interviews from their rescuers, doctors and loved ones along the way.
+The programmes will follow the patients' journeys from the scene of their injury through to the hospital and the start of their recovery, with candid interviews from their rescuers, doctors and loved ones along the way.

-The second episode of Trauma: Level One will be broadcast on ITV1 on Tuesday (3 December) at 10.35pm.
+The second episode of Trauma: Level One will be broadcast on ITV on Tuesday, 3 December at 10.35pm.